Are these the world's happiest airports?

 English as a global language

-Curiously, although HappyOrNot services airports on every continent, six out of the eight top airports are in English-speaking countries, which HotOrNot co-founder Ville Levaniemi attributes to English being "the essential language of air travel."
+Curiously, although HappyOrNot services airports on every continent, six out of the eight top airports are in English-speaking countries, which HappyOrNot co-founder Ville Levaniemi attributes to English being "the essential language of air travel."

 He tells CNN Travel, "The ability to communicate and understand is so crucial when offering a service, and this is perhaps reflected in our data."